YuBlum/stark-lang/README.md

 def ptr_mut = &mut a; # valid, 'b' is mutable
 ```

-Now assigning to derreferenced values is possible:
+Now assigning to dereferenced values is possible:
 ```
 def a = mut 0;
 def ptr = &a;